- You are here:

 Wildlife Highlights

-The beautiful Coquerel's sifaka and the rare mongoose lemur are both quite easily seen around the entrance gate.
-The Durell Wildlife Conservation Trust runs a captive breeding program for the endangered ploughare tortoise and the Madagascar side-necked turtle.
+The beautiful Coquerel’s sifaka and the rare mongoose lemur are both possible to see around the entrance gate.
+The Durrell Wildlife Conservation Trust runs a captive breeding program for the endangered ploughare tortoise and Madagascar big-headed turtle.
 Both critically endangered species are bred in the park and released back into the wild.
+Of Ankarafantsika’s 70-plus reptile species, the rhinoceros chameleon (the male has a large bulb-like proboscis) is one star among many.

 Best Time for Wildlife Viewing

-Wildlife viewing in Ankarafantsika is fine throughout the year but November and December are the best months for this activity.
-Lemurs active during the day, such as the Coquerel’s sifaka, can be seen at any time of year.
-The park is known for excellent reptile-spotting opportunities and this tends to be better after the first rains in November and right through the rainy season.
-January to March is very hot and wet.
+Wildlife viewing in Ankarafantsika can be excellent throughout the year, but you’ll need to balance wildlife behavior with the best weather conditions.
+Lemurs active during the day, such as Coquerel’s sifaka, can be seen at any time of year.
+The park is known for excellent reptile-spotting opportunities and these tend to be better after the first rains in November and December.
+From January to March it is usually very hot and wet.

 Wildlife Rating